 - Wax Hair Products

 Now, completely shaving your facial hair is not an option.
 But we’re going to cheat a little bit and recommend that you shave a small section at the top of your mustache that is approximately an eighth of an inch to half an inch below your nose.
-This is where the skirt of traditional snorkel masks would contact against your skin and shaving only that area could save all of your leaking problems.
-Otherwise you will have to use the products recommended above, and even then that may not be enough to provide a tight seal.
+This is where the skirt of traditional snorkel masks would contact against your skin and shaving only that area could solve all of your leaking problems.
+Otherwise you can try your luck with the sealants recommended above, and even then that may not be enough to provide a tight seal.

 Can You Wear a Full Face Snorkel Mask with a Beard?